It is common our disputes about this and that.

 Friends say we are not well-settled a couple,

-and so misjudgment, I know, hurt us equally.
+and such misjudgment, I know, hurts us equally.

 In the deeps of night, standing awake in bed,

-I look at you asleep and feel all friends’ error.
+I look at you asleep and feel all my friends’ error.

 Who would bear testimony of us, I ask myself.

 Walls and roofs by sure know our inmost life

 but they do not speak, are invalid witnesses.

 I ask them if just to me would they say of us.

 They say of our confronts, furies, rough words

 some words like it is cold out, dear, wear your